-All supplies and equipment that cannot be adequately disinfected, such as pillows and stuffed animals, have been removed from program area.
-All high touch areas, such as door knobs and light switches will be cleaned and disinfected at a minimum, twice daily and as often as necessary (e.g. when visibly dirty, or contaminated with body fluids).
-All low touch areas, such as walls and floors must be cleaned and disinfected at a minimum, once daily and as often as necessary (e.g. when visibly dirty, or contaminated with body fluids).
+All supplies and equipment that cannot be adequately disinfected, such as pillows and stuffed animals, have been removed from the program area.
+All high touch areas, such as doorknobs and light switches, will be cleaned and disinfected at a minimum, twice daily, and as often as necessary (e.g. when visibly dirty, or contaminated with body fluids).
+All low touch areas, such as walls and floors, must be cleaned and disinfected at a minimum once daily and as often as necessary (e.g. when visibly dirty, or contaminated with body fluids).
 Cleaning staff will wear appropriate PPE and use approved products.
 Cleaning and disinfecting logs will be maintained in all areas.

 Can people use the playground, basketball courts and other outdoor facilities?

-During Club hours from 6:30 am to 5 pm, (Licensed Child Care will operate until 6:00 pm) all outdoor facilities will be closed to the public.
+During Club hours from 6:30 am to 6 pm, all outdoor facilities will be closed to the public.
 In addition, the large playground structure on our property will not be open as it is not possible for the Club to monitor use and meet Public Health guidelines.
-After hours, if the public is accessing the basketball courts, they should follow Public Health guidelines regarding physical distancing, and City of Kawartha Lakes noise regulations.
+After hours, if the public is accessing the basketball courts, they should follow Public Health guidelines regarding physical distancing and City of Kawartha Lakes noise regulations.